coderparv/whtasapp/README.md

 now string is ready paste it on heroku or railway required vars

-🔗CREATING STRING SESSION ON mobile -
+🔗🔆CREATING STRING SESSION ON mobile -

 go to https://ssh.cloud.google.com/  and paste [ docker run -p 8080:8080  jeeetpaul/whatsbot-session-lite  ]  copy the text under brackets only dont copy the brackets